Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacy growth in polycyclic monoids

-The conjugacy class of the empty word contributes 1 to the series, and the conjugacy class of 0 contributes $z$.
-Further, there are the conjugacy classes of the elements of $A_n^*\setminus\{1\}$ and the conjugacy classes of the elements in $(A_n^{-1})^*\setminus\{1\}$, which both contribute $\cgscp_{A_n^*, A_n}(z)$. \end{proof}
+\end{theorem} \begin{proof} The conjugacy class of the empty word contributes 1 to the series, and the conjugacy class of 0 contributes $z$.
+Further, the conjugacy classes of the elements of $A_n^*\setminus\{1\}$ and the conjugacy classes of the elements in $(A_n^{-1})^*\setminus\{1\}$ both contribute $\sgs_{A_n^*/\cpn, A_n}(z)$. \end{proof}